cosmos/interchain-security/.github/PULL_REQUEST_TEMPLATE.md

 ## Type of change

-If you've checked both of the first two boxes, consider splitting this PR into multiple PRs!
+If you've checked more than one of the first three boxes, consider splitting this PR into multiple PRs!

 - [ ] `Feature`: Changes and/or adds code behavior
+- [ ] `Fix`: Fixes a bug
 - [ ] `Refactor`: Changes existing code style (naming, structure, etc.)
 - [ ] `Testing`: Adds testing
 - [ ] `Docs`: Adds documentation